A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 "Some socialists seem to believe

-That people should be numbers in a state computer
+That people be in a state computer

-We believe they should be individuals
+We believe they be individuals

 We're all unequal